Runtime Enforcement of Programmable Logic Controllers: Monitor synthesis

-Thus, given a deterministic global property $e$, our synthesis algorithm returns a semantically deterministic enforcer.
-Formally, \begin{proposition}[Deterministic preservation] Given a deterministic global property $e \in \PropG$ over a set of events $\PSet$.
-For any controller $P \in \mathbbm{Ctrl}$, the monitored controller $\confCPS{\funEditP{e}{\PSet}}{P}$ is a semantically deterministic. \end{proposition}
+Given a deterministic global property $e$, our synthesis algorithm returns a deterministic enforcer (according to Definition~\ref{def:semantic-deterministic-enfrocement}), { \emph{i.e.}, an enforcer that can be effectively implemented. } Formally, { \begin{proposition}[Deterministic preservation] Given a deterministic global property $e \in \PropG$ over a set of events $\PSet$.
+The edit automaton $\funEditP{e}{\PSet}$ is deterministic. \end{proposition} }

-Let us move to the next property: \emph{transparency}.
-Intuitively, the enforcement induced by a property $e \in \PropG$ should not prevent any trace satisfying $e$ itself~\cite{Ligatti2005}.
+Let us move to \emph{transparency}.
+Intuitively, the enforcement induced by a { deterministic} property $e \in \PropG$ { should preserve} any execution trace satisfying $e$ itself (Definition~2 at pag.\ 5 of~\cite{Ligatti2005}).